dustbringer/dustbringer.github.io/src/markdown/notes/2023-03-18-cat-theory-universal-property.md

 - an element $u \in \mathcal{C}(c,S\red{a})$, corresponding to the natural isomorphism (via Yoneda lemma), and
 - for any $d \in \mathcal{D}$ and morphism $f:c \to Sd$ in $\mathcal{C}(c,Sd)$
 - there is a *unique* morphism $f':a \to d$ in $\mathcal{D}(a,d)$ such that $f = Sf' \circ u$.
+  - the commuting property is a consequence of naturality (see Product example)

 ![](./resources/2023-03-18-cat-theory-universal-property/tex/maclane-def-commdiag.svg)